Employee records: End of year review & preparing for next year

 How long do you have to keep employee records?

-By far, the biggest area of confusion around employee records is how long you should retain records before getting rid of them.
+The biggest confusion around employee records is how long you should retain them before getting rid of them.
 After all, if you hold on to every employee record, you’ll run out of filing space very quickly.
 That’s why updating your employee records is essential to stay organized.

-Here’s a breakdown of how long you should keep each document based on federal law.
+Based on federal law, here’s a breakdown of how long you should keep each document.

 How long should you keep I-9s and employment records?